How to overcome 2 of the hardest moments in working with a WordPress agency and get better results

 That’s because roadblocks can occur at any time during the project development process.
 And if you’re not connected, if you don’t know what’s going on at all times, then you won’t know what to expect, and all these issues will take you by surprise.

 Your team will only reach out to you when something goes wrong, and you won’t have a clue about what’s happened.
 To avoid that, you need to be proactive and schedule regular huddles.

 Ideally, you want to get heartbeat communication and receive updates regarding the project progress every other day.
 That way, you will know what your team is working on at all times, and you can predict any potential future obstacles.

-Another thing you should think about is that people have a harder time dismissing your requests in a face to face video conference, then they do in an email.
+Another thing you should think about is that people have a harder time dismissing your requests in a face-to-face video conference than they do in an email.
 So, if you schedule weekly, face-to-face meetings, you will get better feedback.

 Otherwise, if you decide to communicate with your team in writing only, you might get nothing more than a vague idea about how people feel that your project is progressing.
 And it doesn’t really help you to know that your PM thinks “the project is going great.”
 You want facts.

 At the end of each meeting, make sure that you’ve answered everyone’s questions and that people have a clear understanding of what you’ve discussed together.